 MICHAEL R. SMITH, Dean

-David N. Ammons, Albert Coates Distinguished Professor of Public Law and Government.
+David N. Ammons, Albert Coates Distinguished Professor of Public Administration and Government.
 Public Administration

-Frayda S. Bluestein, Local Government Law, Associate Dean for Faculty Development
+Frayda S. Bluestein, David Lawrence Distinguished Professor, Local Government Law, Associate Dean for Faculty Development

 John Michael Crowell, Public Law and Government

 James C. Drennan, Courts Law and Judicial Administration

 Joseph S. Ferrell, Property Tax Law, Secretary of the Faculty (Retired)

 Cheryl D. Howell, Albert Coates Distinguished Professor of Public Law and Government.
 Judicial Education and Administration

 Robert P. Joyce, Charles Edwin Hinsdale Distinguished Professor of Public Law and Government.
 Education Law

 Diane M. Juffras, Employment Law